RaaBaJa718/Lowball-Motors/README.md

 7. API Endpoints
 8. Contributing
 9. License

-# Description
-Buying and selling cars has never been this much fun! **Lowball Motors** connects buyers and sellers while encouraging negotiation through its lowball offer feature.
-Buyers can browse listings, make outrageous offers (or fair ones!), and sellers can choose to accept, decline, or counter these offers.
-It's car shopping, reimagined.

-# Features

 * **User Roles**: Separate accounts for buyers and sellers with secure JWT authentication.